Transportability without positivity: a synthesis of statistical and simulation modeling: Appendix

 \subsubsection{Results}

-The restricted target population and restricted covariate set were biased and had poor confidence interval coverage (Appendix Table \ref{atab1}).
+For $n_1 = 1000, n_0 = 1000$, the restricted target population and restricted covariate set were biased and had poor confidence interval coverage (Appendix Tables \ref{atab1} \& \ref{atab2}).
 Results were approximately equal across these approaches since the distribution of $V_i$ did not differ by $W_i$.
-As expected, the performance of the model synthesis approach depended on the selection of parameters.
+As expected, performance of the model synthesis approach depended on the selection of parameters.

 For the strict null, results for g-computation and IPW were nearly identical to the restriction approaches.
 For the uncertain null, there was some bias, but 95\% confidence interval coverage was 100\%.
 This over-coverage results from the wide confidence interval, as indicated by the CLD.
 For the accurate specification, bias was near zero and confidence interval coverage was slightly above 95\% for both estimators.
-G-computation was more precise than IPW as seen in the CLD.
-For the inaccurate specification, bias was the greatest relative to all other approaches.
-Finally, the accurate specification with the covariance matrix had near zero bias and 95\% confidence interval coverage, which is in line with the expected frequentist performance of the synthesis model for this mechanistic model specification.
+The accurate specification with the covariance matrix had near zero bias and 95\% confidence interval coverage, which is in line with the expected frequentist performance of the synthesis model with this simulation model specification.
+Results for both the reversed marginal and conditional parameters and different age distribution of the simulation model parameter source population had similar performance to the accurate specification.
+Overall, g-computation was more precise than IPW as seen in the CLD.
+Finally, as simulation model parameters were less variable (i.e., the secret trial was larger), the CLD was smaller.
+However, the CLD for the synthesis estimators was still larger than the restriction approaches.

+When varying the size of the trial (i.e., $n_0 = 500$), results for bias were similar.
+The CLD was larger in this scenario, as expected.
+Again, g-computation had greater precision than IPW for all estimators considered.
+Further simulation model parameter selections that allowed for uncertainty (i.e., every choice by strict null) had larger CLD than either restriction approach.